-Sketchbook Mobile for iPhone review
+Sketchbook Mobile full review

 Autodesk’s SketchBook Mobile opens to a black canvas where you can start drawing right away.
 You access brushes and other tools from a palette at the bottom of the screen.
 Tap once to see a pencil, spray gun, fat brush, erase, brush set, layer icon, colour wheel, and a mirroring tool.
 There are brushes that mimic chalk, pencils, and felt-tip pens, and you can tweak almost every variable.

 You can paint in layers and control layer opacity.
 There are six layers available on the more powerful iPhone 3GS and three on the original 3G.
 You can even export these layers to a Photoshop PSD file.